 Matthew L. Sherman, M.D.
 Dr. Sherman has served as Executive Vice President, Chief Medical Officer of the Company since October 2019, and provided consulting services to the Company from January 2019 to October 2019.
 Dr. Sherman brings over 25 years of experience as a physician-scientist in clinical drug development in oncology and hematology at leading biotechnology and pharmaceutical companies.
-From 2006 to 2018, Dr. Sherman served as Chief Medical Officer of Acceleron Pharma, Inc. ("Acceleron"), where he led medical research, clinical operations, biostatistics, data management, clinical pharmacology, medical writing, outsourcing, and pharmacovigilance.
-Before joining Acceleron, Dr. Sherman was Senior Vice President and Chief Medical Officer at Synta Pharmaceuticals ("Synta") (now Madrigal Pharmaceuticals).
+From 2006 to 2018, Dr. Sherman served as Chief Medical Officer of Acceleron Pharma, Inc. ("Acceleron"), where he led medical research, clinical operations, biostatistics, data management, clinical pharmacology, medical writing, outsourcing, and pharmaceuticals ("Synta") (now Madrigal Pharmaceuticals).
 Prior to Synta, Dr. Sherman spent over a decade at Wyeth-Ayerst Research/Genetics Institute, where he led the successful submission, positive Oncologic Drug Advisory Committee recommendation, and U.S. Food and Drug Administration ("FDA") approval for the first antibody immune-drug conjugate for acute myeloid leukemia.
 He has published 260 original papers, book chapters, reviews, and abstracts, and is listed as an inventor on 13 patents.
-He has served on the board of directors of Pieris Pharmaceuticals, a publicly traded pharmaceutical company, since 2018.
-He previously served on the board of directors of Pulmatrix, Inc., a publicly traded biopharmaceutical company, from 2017 until 2020, and NewLink Genetics Corporation, a publicly traded biopharmaceutical company, from 2018 until its acquisition by Lumos Pharma, Inc. in 2020.
+He has served on the board of directors of Pieris Pharmaceuticals, a publicly traded pharmaceutical company, from 2017 until 2020, and NewLink Genetics Corporation, a publicly traded biopharmaceutical company, from 2018 until its acquisition by Lumos Pharma, Inc. in 2020.
 He also serves on the Geisel School of Medicine at Dartmouth Board of Advisors and Alumni Council.
 Dr.